A classification of $\mathbb Q$-valued linear functionals on $\overline{\mathbb Q}^\times$ modulo units: Introduction

-for all $F\in \mathcal Z$.
-However, we face the same problem as in the case of $\mathcal X'$, namely, that \eqref{ZRep} provides no way to detect whether $\Phi(\mathcal R)\subseteq \rat$.
-As such, it does not create a representation theorem for the set $\mathcal R'$ of continuous $\rat$-linear functionals on $\mathcal R$.
+for all $F\in L^1(Y^0, \mathcal B,\lambda)$.
+Unfortunately, \eqref{ZRep} provides no property of $\phi$ that is equivalent to the assertion that $\Phi(\mathcal R)\subseteq \rat$.
+As such, it does not create an explicit representation theorem for the set $\mathcal R'$ of continuous $\rat$-linear functionals on $\mathcal R$.
 Other versions of the Riesz Representation Theorem such as \cite[Theorem 2.14]{Rudin} face a similar problem and apply only to certain classes of linear functionals on $\mathcal R$.

-The primary goal of this article is to provide that representation theorem for the entire algebraic dual $\mathcal S^*$ of $\mathcal S$.
-To accomplish this task, it is necessary to create new structure which we call the space of {\it consistent maps} and denote by $\mathcal J^*$.
-Roughly speaking, $\mathcal J^*$ plays a similar role to that of $L^\infty (\widehat Y,\mathcal B,\lambda)$ in \eqref{ZRep}.
+The primary goal of this article is to provide that representation theorem for the entire algebraic dual $\mathcal V^*$ of $\mathcal V$.
+To accomplish this task, it is necessary to create a new structure which we call the space of consistent maps and denote by $\mathcal J^*$.
+Roughly speaking, $\mathcal J^*$ plays a similar role to that of $L^\infty (Y^0,\mathcal B,\lambda)$ in \eqref{ZRep}.
 Our main representation theorem, as well as a continuous version of it, are presented later in the introduction.
 In Section \ref{Applications}, we discuss an application of our main theorems to the prime Omega function.
-Moreover, we describe a Galois action on $\mathcal S^*$ and state three different properties of this action that are consequences of our main theorems.
+Moreover, we describe a Galois action on $\mathcal V^*$ and state three different properties of this action that are consequences of our main theorems.
 The proofs of all results are provided in the subsequent sections.